 If you really want to see Christmas in Paris in full swing, I’d suggest arriving on December 5th or after.

-Speaking of the Christmas Tree out front, you must go inside Notre Dame during Christmas.
+I think the most beautiful Paris Christmas Tree is outside Notre Dame.
+We were fortunate to visit Paris before Notre Dame burned.
+But, I am sure Paris will hold onto as many traditions as possible while Notre Dame is undergoing restoration, including the glorious Christmas Tree.
 I have only visited Paris in the summers prior to this trip, and the lines to get in Notre Dame are HOURS long.
 Not in December.

 I visited this epically beautiful Gothic Cathedral during the day and then again in the early evening, and literally walked right in.
 My second visit was with my husband, and we happened to arrive just as a short mass was beginning.
 The choir singing, the flickering candles….Glory to The New Born King!